thierno953/thierno953/README.md

-## After my training at Becode and finished my internship I am looking for a new challenge in the world of work.
-I like to work in a team and come up with my ideas so I am open to any offer..
+## I have just finished my training and internship at Becode.
+I am now looking for new work challenges.
+I like to evolve as a team and come up with new ideas and solutions.
+I’m available immediately to start working.

 **technologies with which I use**